 \section{Planning in the environment}

-It is also possible to plan in the environment leveraging our coverage and estimation guarantees.
-The advantage of this approach is that we do not need the sampling oracle, $\samp$, but the downside is that we collect many more samples from the environment.
-To demonstrate that this is possible, we focus on the simplex representation, as in~\pref{thm:improved}.
-While planning in the environment with general representations is possible, the arguments and calculations are much simpler in the simplex case.
-Additionally, recall that under~\pref{assum:reachability}, $\dlv\leq \nicefrac{dK^2}{\etamin^2}$, and so general representations (with reachability) can be accommodated with polynomial overhead in sample and computational complexity.
+In this section, we prove~\pref{thm:real_world_main}, which is based on planning in the environment, rather than in the model.
+Recall that the advantage of this approach is that we do not need the sampling oracle, $\samp$, but the downside is that we require~\pref{assum:reachability}.
+As~\pref{assum:reachability} implies a polynomial upper bound on $\dlv$, we focus on the simplex representation, and remark that this also accommodates general representations with polynomial overhead in sample complexity.
+Planning in the environment with general representations (and~\pref{assum:reachability}) is possible, but the arguments and calculations are much simpler in the simplex case.

+The algorithm here is a ``forward'' version of \ouralg, that we call \ouralgf.
+The pseudocode is displayed in~\pref{alg:forward_alg}.
+The algorithm learns the dynamics one time step at a time, starting from $h=0$ to $h=H-1$.
+In iteration $h$, we use an exploratory policy $\rho_h$ to collect a dataset of triples $(x_h,a_h,x_{h+1})$ that we pass to \mle to obtain an estimate $\hat{T}_h$ of the dynamics at time $h$.
+Then we pass the previously computed policies and feature maps to a new planning algorithm (\pref{alg:real_world_planner}), which yields the exploratory policy $\rho_{h+1}$ for the next iteration.